lia-trapanese/Software-engineering/README.md

 # Software-engineering project
-"A day at the Museum", a management software for the museum system of Tuscany region, was designed and developed.
-The problem was implemented through the UML language, developing:
+Implementation of a software for managing the museum system of the region of Tuscany.
+The project is carried out using the UML language related to:
 - Use case diagram
 - Class Diagram
 - Object Diagram